DZBohan/project_writing/README.md

 (Jan 27 update) The current version uses mean pooling to compute $z_i^{Local}$ and $z_i^{Global}$.
 The neighborhood size of $z_i^{Local}$ and $z_i^{Global}$ is determined by the manually set kNN parameter $k$.
 For example, if the local neighborhood uses $k = 12$, then the local neighborhood size is $L = 13$, including the spot itself and its 12 neighboring spots.

 (Jan 27 update) The semantic meaning of $\Delta_i$ captures the deviation of the local microenvironment of spot $i$ from its regional tissue background.
-Regions such as tumor–stroma boundaries, immune infiltration fronts, or necrotic margins are typically not defined by absolute expression levels, but by abnormality relative to surrounding tissue. $\Delta_i$ explicitly highlights and distinguishes these spatial transition regions.
+Regions such as tumor–stroma boundaries, immune infiltration fronts, or necrotic margins are typically not defined by absolute expression levels, but by abnormality relative to surrounding tissue. $\Delta_i$ highlights and distinguishes these spatial transition regions.